karlaarod/User_Search/README.md

 ## Running Code in Development

-## Workaround API Rate Limit
+## Workaround API Rate Limit:

 Would get an 403 FORBIDDEN error when trying to call GitHub API, this is because GitHub has rate limits (read more on rate limiting here: https://docs.github.com/en/rest/overview/resources-in-the-rest-api#rate-limiting).

 To avoid this issue add "REACT_APP_PERSONAL_TOKEN= *insert your prersonal access token*" to .env file to bypass error message.
 How to create a token: https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token

-Note: this is only neccessary if working with code.
-Deployed app does not require users to provide authentication.
+**Note: this is only neccessary if working with code.
+Deployed app does not require users to provide authentication.**

 ## In the project directory, you can run:

+Clone the repo from [this address.](https://github.com/karlaarod/User_Search)

 ## npm install